 Configuring the Power Module via Mission Planner¶

-It is highly recommended to configure the power module (both voltage and current), otherwise the voltage, current, battery consumption (Ah) and battery percentage reported in Mission Planner and via FrSky telemetry will not be accurate!!!
+It is highly recommended to configure the power monitor (both voltage and current), otherwise the voltage, current, battery consumption (Ah) and battery percentage reported in Mission Planner and via FrSky telemetry will not be accurate!!!

 Battery Capacity Configuration¶